The Presidency

 Addressing GBVF and supporting empowerment

-In an effort to curb the scourge of abuse, the National Council on GBVF was scheduled to be launched in 2022.
-With support from this advisory forum, the department planned facilitate public awareness and advocacy events, and support and monitor the implementation of frameworks such as the National Strategic Plan on GBVF.
+The department aimed to facilitate public awareness and advocacy events, and support and monitor the implementation of the National Strategic Plan on GBVF.

 National Youth Development Agency

-The National Youth Service Programme is part of the Presidential Youth Employment Initiative, which seeks to provide social assistance through public employment, to ensure that young people stay engaged in service to their communities and build the spirit of patriotism, solidarity, social cohesion and unity in diversity.
+The National Youth Service Programme (NYSP) will over the medium term support young people and encourage them to stay engaged in service to their communities and build the spirit of patriotism, solidarity and social cohesion.